 Rimmed baking sheets are among the most underrated kitchen must-haves.
 Although their uses in the world of pastry are well known, there’s so much more you can do with them besides baking Texas sheet cakes and chocolate chip cookies.

 A rimmed baking sheet is perfect for roasting vegetables—the raised edge makes it easy to flip and toss broccoli and carrots in the oven for even browning.
 They make the ideal roasting pan for meats, too, allowing hot air to circulate all around a roast while catching all the drippings for a flavorful pan sauce or gravy.
-They’re also the best tools to keep you organized while you prep, holding your mise en place so you can work efficiently when it’s time to start cooking.
+And, of course, there's the endless potential of sheet-pan meals, like skirt steak fajitas, roasted chicken thighs with cheesy potatoes, cuban sandwiches, lemony whole fish, and more.
+Sheet pans are also the best tools to keep you organized while you prep, holding your mise en place so you can work efficiently when it’s time to start cooking.

 Unlike cookie sheets and the like, true half-sheets, quarter-sheets, and eighth-sheets are standardized in size, which means they stack easily and fit wire racks seamlessly.
 The latter is where the real magic happens—the combo of a rimmed baking sheet fitted with a wire cooling rack is an unsung hero in the savory world, offering air flow and circulation for even brining, cooking, and cooling.
 Here’s a look at the many uses for this pairing.